Bike Bhutan – Exploration in the Himalayan Kingdom

 This great Happiness experiment faces an enormous challenge – its vulnerability to climate change.
 Bhutan’s people are still among the poorest in the world and they are dependent on agriculture.
 The country is counting on hydropower to support its careful modernization.
 While Bhutan has successfully protected its culture and natural resources, if the world does not take action to address climate change, this country’s efforts to place sustainable economics at the forefront of its governance could crumble.

 Special note: Did you know that rhododendrons are native to Bhutan?
-Our local guides have helped us plan this event to coincide with the spring bloom when the valleys and forests are awash in color.
+Our local guides have helped us plan this charitable cycling event to coincide with the spring bloom when the valleys and forests are awash in color.

 This is a special Climate Ride Funders Trip.
 Proceeds directly support Climate Ride’s work.
 Your fundraising on Climate Ride Bhutan helps support our Diversity scholarships and our programs focused on education, building community, connecting generations, and funding sustainability work.
 All donations are tax-deductible.